You are viewing a version of the Spruce Run website formatted for printing.Skip to main content

 Spruce Run has had working relationships with many congregations throughout Penobscot County.
 Since 1994 we have provided interfaith training on domestic abuse at the Bangor Theological Seminary.
 In 2009, we provided trainings for clergy at I CARE Ministries in Millinocket, and Community Evangel Temple in Lincoln.
 In 2010, we trained clergy and congregants at the Millinocket Church of the Nazarene and Grace United Methodist Church in Bangor.

 In addition to inviting a Spruce Run presenter to give workshops, local congregations have partnered with Spruce Run for many years, in many ways.
 Congregations donate money, food and goods to Spruce Run; assist individuals in their midst who are seeking safety; and work to raise awareness of domestic abuse and violence by participating in events such as inter-faith vigils for victims of domestic violence homicides.

-What do people have to say about Spruce Run’s work with faith communities?
+What do people have to say about Spruce Run’s past work with faith communities?